20 Largest Banks in the U.S. in 2025

 Citigroup, which is widely known as Citi, is an investment bank and financial services firm.
 When Citigroup merged with Travelers Group in 1998, it became a major player in the financial space.
 Citibank, Citigroup’s retail banking division has more than 700 branches in the U.S. and over 1,800 branches outside the U.S.

 Most of the U.S. bank branches are in Florida, California, New York, and Washington DC.
-Citibank manages over 138 million bank accounts and has 65,000 fee-free ATMs across the country.
+Citibank serves millions of customers and gives them access to over 65,000 fee-free ATMs nationwide.
 Over the years, it has earned high rankings for its digital money management tools, including one that shows customers a financial wellness score.

 Headquarters: San Francisco, California